 Vocational Rehabilitation and SLU

 If you cannot return to your old job, workers’ comp will cover some training for a new field.
 You can apply for an SLU if you received permanent damage to an extremity that decreases your earning capability.

-If you received an injury while working as a delivery driver, or a loved one lost their life while working, contact the lawyers at O’Connor Law PLLC.
-We have extensive experience in handling workers’ compensation claims and will work to ensure you receive compensation.
+If you received an injury while working as a delivery driver, or a loved one lost their life while working, contact the New York City workers' comp lawyers at O’Connor Law PLLC.
+We have extensive experience in handling workers’ compensation claims throughout the city and will work to ensure you receive appropriate compensation.
 Call us toll-free at (844) 692-6671 today to arrange a free consultation.